 As the gateway to the Home of American Golf, we will serve our region as the best general aviation airport in North America.

 The State of the Airport

-- FY 23 revenues and expenses met budget goals - Construction of 17 new hangars is complete - All hangars are leased including the new ones - Economic impact grew to \$107M, 590 jobs (Institute of Transportation Research and Education)
+- FY 24 revenues exceeded budget goals. - Construction of a new corporate hangar completed. - All hangars are leased including the new ones.